FlailingFog/git-wiki-skeleton/README.md

 ![ ](https://raw.githubusercontent.com/FlailingFog/git-wiki-skeleton/master/assets/images/atlasoption.png)

 1. This does three things
-    * Finalizes all of the materials to png files and saves them to the baked_files folder in the .pmx folder
+    * Finalizes all of the materials to png files and saves them to the baked_files folder in the export folder
     * Creates an atlas file for your body / hair / clothes and saves them to the atlas_files folder in your export folder
     * Creates a new collection that uses the atlas